ocramz/ocramz.github.io/posts/2023-12-21-assignment-riemann-opt.markdown

 # Experiments

-We initialize at a random doubly stochastic matrix, and use
+We initialize at a random doubly stochastic matrix, and use SGD with learning rate 2e-2.

 <img src="/images/assign_opt_gap_iter-1000_n-10_lr-0.02_1735984842.png" width=500/>